Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 \subsection{A classification scheme for definitions}

 With the objective in mind that one intends to develop imaginative definitions we will develop a classification scheme for definitions based on experience in TCS.

 Defining notions and concepts within theoretical computer science as within any other field of research is problematic in the sense that it may not be clear in advance what is to be achieved by providing a definition.
 Many different definitions for the same concept may exist and many grounds may be put forward for being satisfied or for being dissatisfied with a particular definition.
-Indeed there may be as many definitions of a 'computer program' as there are programmers or programming teams around.
+Indeed there may be as many definitions of a computer program as there are programmers or programming teams around.
 Or perhaps only as many definitions as there are authors of books on computer programming, or merely as many as there are authors of research papers on the theory of computer programming.

-Apart from this multitude emerging from the plurality of users of a concept there is also a divergence in objectives and criteria that leads to a multitude of possible definitions.
-Writing this classification of definitions has been triggered by an attempt to find a definition of the well-known phrase 'operating system'.
+Apart from this multitude emerging from the plurality of users of a concept there is also a divergence in objectives and criteria that may bring about a multitude of possible definitions.
+Writing this classification of definitions has been triggered by an attempt to find a definition of the well-known phrase operating system (OS).
 According to \cite{Middelburg2010} there is no precise definition of that concept available within the existing computer science literature.
 This is quite remarkable because is seems to be indisputable that operating systems are among the major deliverables of the computer industry and because the phase operating system is so commonplace in the computing literature.

-\begin{description} \item{IDBR:} Informal descriptions by role.
-A concept X may be defined by means of a description of the circumstances where concept instances (X'es) play a role.
+\begin{description} \item{IDBR:} {\em Informal descriptions by role.} A concept X may be defined by means of a description of the circumstances where concept instances (X's) play a role.
 The description can be provided by means of informal explanations of that role as well as of criteria to be satisfied by instances that meet the requirements of the role at hand, of objectives to be met and of variations thereof.
-Methods of production for X'es (factories in computing terms) can be taken into account as well as quality measures and accounts of historical development and evolution.
-All concepts of practical relevance admit this kind of definition. \item{LSCD:} Logical solitary concept definition.
-An X is defined as the element of a logical/mathematical class (set, collection, category) of X's, the type of X. The definition comprises sufficient as well as necessary criteria for membership.
+Methods of production for X's (factories in computing terms) can be taken into account as well as quality measures and accounts of historical development and evolution.
+All concepts of practical relevance admit this kind of definition.

+\item{LSCD:} {\em Logical solitary concept definition.} An X is defined as the element of a logical/mathematical class (set, collection, category) of X's, the type of X. The definition comprises sufficient as well as necessary criteria for membership.

 Additional remarks: \begin{itemize} \item If the criteria are merely necessary then the definition captures a larger class and that should be given a different name.